-Course content You will follow a personalised theory programme, in which the course content subjects taught, the balance between the modules and the level ultimately required and the results for each module depend on the entrance level, the total package and your envisaged artistic goal.
+Common continut Variable fall and a grant track the control of the Course content You will follow a personalised theory programme, in which the subjects taught, the balance between the modules and the level ultimately required and the results for each module depend on the entrance level, the total package and your envisaged artistic goal.
 The material is approached from the perspective of composing.
 The subject comprises the following components: Analysis: 1000 years of notated music Counterpoint: based on the fifteenth-century teaching of composition, built around composers such as Obrecht, Ockeghem and Josquin.
 An important element of this course is the practical approach; there is a lot of singing in the lessons, so that they incorporate the function of ear training.
 Harmony: divided into two elements: the analytical component is covered in the various classes on Analysis; the written component is taught in a separate class, which concentrates on the harmonic style of writing, in other words, with the focus on the principles of chord progresssion and voice leading.
 Ear training: intervals, chords, melodies.
 As separate objects (learning the names) but much more in (functional) relation to each other in the context of a composition.
 Referring to the canon of classical and contemporary art music, extracting exercises from them.
 Singing/sight-reading intervals and melodies or polyphonic structures.
 Rhythmical aspects are included as well.
-Year I: ear training, harmony and analyses Year II: ear training, counterpoint, harmony and analyses Year III: counterpoint Programme objectives 1.A.1, 1.A.6, 1.B.1, 1.B.2, 1.B.6 Course objectives At the end of this course, you: can independently define musical building blocks (intervals, harmony, rhythm) on the basis of a solid theoretical foundation; can identify connections and structure in music from the perspective of historical theory; can interpret music from notation (harmony, counterpoint, analysis); have been trained in analysing while listening and singing from shoot music. sheet music; have acquired the capacity to improvise polyphonic counterpoint as a performer singing in an ensemble with other counterpoint as a performer singing in an ensemble with other students on the basis of sixteenth-century voice-leading rules.
-Credits 3 ECTS Level Bachelor Work form Group lesson (workshop format) and possibly individual - appointments Literature t.b.a.
+Year II: ear training, rounterpoint, harmony and analyses Year III: counterpoint Programme objectives 1.A.1, 1.A.6, 1.B.1, 1.B.2, 1.B.6 Course objectives At the end of this course, you: can independently define musical building blocks (intervals, harmony, rhythm) on the basis of a solid theoretical foundation; can identify connections and structure in music from the perspective of historical theory; can interpret music from notation (harmony, counterpoint, analysis); have been trained in analysing while listening and singing from sheet music; have acquired the capacity to improvise polyphonic counterpoint as a performer singing in an ensemble with other students on the basis of sixteenth-century voice-leading rules.
+Credits 3 ECTS Level Bachelor Work form Group lesson (workshop format) and possibly individual appointments Literature t.b.a.